Lord-Windy/asmjit/README.md

   * **`/`**        - Project root
     * **src**      - Source code
       * **asmjit** - Source code and headers (always point include path in here)
-        * **base** - Generic API and interfaces, used by all backends
+        * **base** - Backend independent API
         * **arm**  - ARM specific API, used only by ARM32 and ARM64 backends
         * **x86**  - X86 specific API, used only by X86 and X64 backends
     * **test**     - Unit and integration tests (don't embed in your project)
     * **tools**    - Tools used for configuring, documenting and generating files

 Configuring & Building
 ----------------------

 AsmJit is designed to be easy embeddable in any project.
 However, it depends on some compile-time macros that can be used to build a specific version of AsmJit that includes or excludes certain features.
-A typical way of building AsmJit is to use [cmake](http://www.cmake.org), but it's also possible to just include AsmJit source code in our project and just build it.
-The easiest way to include AsmJit in your project is to just include `src` directory in your project and to define `ASMJIT_STATIC` or `ASMJIT_EMBED`.
+A typical way of building AsmJit is to use [cmake](https://www.cmake.org), but it's also possible to just include AsmJit source code in your project and just build it.
+The easiest way to include AsmJit in your project is to just include **src** directory in your project and to define **ASMJIT_STATIC** or **ASMJIT_EMBED**.
 AsmJit can be just updated from time to time without any changes to this integration process.
-Do not build AsmJit test files (`asmjit/test` directory) in such case.
+Do not embed AsmJit's [/test](./test) files in such case as these are used for testing.

-### Build Type
+### Build Type:

-  * **ASMJIT_DEBUG** - Define to always turn debugging on (regardless of build-type).
+  * **ASMJIT_DEBUG** - Define to always turn debugging on (regardless of compile-time options detected).
-  * **ASMJIT_RELEASE** - Define to always turn debugging off (regardless of build-type).
+  * **ASMJIT_RELEASE** - Define to always turn debugging off (regardless of compiler-time options detected).
   * **ASMJIT_TRACE** - Define to enable AsmJit tracing.
 Tracing is used to catch bugs in AsmJit and it has to be enabled explicitly.
 When AsmJit is compiled with `ASMJIT_TRACE` it uses `stdout` to log information related to AsmJit execution.
 This log can be helpful AsmJit developers and users in case something goes wrong..

 By default none of these is defined, AsmJit detects build-type based on compile-time macros and supports most IDE and compiler settings out of box.

-### Build Mode
+### Build Mode:

   * **ASMJIT_STATIC** - Define to build AsmJit as a static library.
 No symbols are exported in such case.
   * **ASMJIT_EMBED** - Define to embed AsmJit in another project.
 Embedding means that neither shared nor static library is created and AsmJit's source files and source files of the product that embeds AsmJit are part of the same target.
-This way of building AsmJit has certain advantages that are beyond this manual. `ASMJIT_EMBED` behaves identically to `ASMJIT_STATIC` (no API exports).
+This way of building AsmJit has certain advantages that are beyond this manual. **ASMJIT_EMBED** behaves identically to **ASMJIT_STATIC** (no API exports).

-By default AsmJit build is configured to be built as a shared library, thus none of `ASMJIT_EMBED` and `ASMJIT_STATIC` is defined.
+By default AsmJit build is configured to be built as a shared library, thus note of **ASMJIT_EMBED** and **ASMJIT_STATIC** is defined.

-### Architectures
+### Build Backends:

   * **ASMJIT_BUILD_ARM** - Build ARM32 and ARM64 backends (work-in-progress).
   * **ASMJIT_BUILD_X86** - Build X86 and X64 backends.
   * **ASMJIT_BUILD_HOST** - Build only the host backend (default).

-If none of `ASMJIT_BUILD_...` is defined AsmJit bails to `ASMJIT_BUILD_HOST`, which will detect the target architecture at compile-time.
+If none of **ASMJIT_BUILD_...** is defined AsmJit bails to **ASMJIT_BUILD_HOST**, which will detect the target architecture at compile-time.
 Each backend automatically supports 32-bit and 64-bit targets, so for example AsmJit with X86 support can generate both 32-bit and 64-bit code.

-### Features
+### Disabling Features:

+  * **ASMJIT_DISABLE_BUILDER** - Disables both **CodeBuilder** and **CodeCompiler** emitters (only **Assembler** will be available).
+Ideal for users that don't use **CodeBuilder** concept and want to create smaller AsmJit.
+  * **ASMJIT_DISABLE_COMPILER** - Disables **CodeCompiler** emitter.
+For users that use **CodeBuilder**, but not **CodeCompiler**
+  * **ASMJIT_DISABLE_LOGGING** - Disables logging (**Logger** and all classes that inherit it) and formatting features.
-  * **ASMJIT_DISABLE_TEXT** - Disable everything that uses text-representation and that causes certain strings to be stored in the resulting binary.
+  * **ASMJIT_DISABLE_TEXT** - Disables everything that uses text-representation and that causes certain strings to be stored in the resulting binary.
 For example when this flag is enabled all instruction and error names (and related APIs) will not be available.
-This flag has to be disabled together with `ASMJIT_DISABLE_LOGGING`.
+This flag has to be disabled together with **ASMJIT_DISABLE_LOGGING**.
 This option is suitable for deployment builds or builds that don't want to reveal the use of AsmJit.
-  * **ASMJIT_DISABLE_LOGGING** - Disable `Logger` and `Formatter` features completely.
-Use this flag if you don't need `Logger` and `Formatter` classes, suitable for deployment builds.
-  * **ASMJIT_DISABLE_COMPILER** - Disable `CodeCompiler` completely.
-Use this flag if you don't use `CodeCompiler` and don't want it compiled in.
+  * **ASMJIT_DISABLE_VALIDATION** - Disables instruction validation.
+Saves around 5kB of space when used.

+NOTE: Please don't disable any features if you plan to build AsmJit as a shared library that will be used by multiple projects that you don't control (for example asmjit in a Linux distribution).
+The possibility to disable certain features exists mainly for static builds of AsmJit.

 Using AsmJit
 ------------

 AsmJit library uses one global namespace called `asmjit` that provides the whole functionality.
 Architecture specific code is prefixed by the architecture name and architecture specific registers and operand builders have their own namespace.
 For example API targeting both X86 and X64 architectures is prefixed with `X86` and registers & operand builders are accessible through `x86` namespace.
 This design is very different from the initial version of AsmJit and it seems now as the most convenient one.

-### CodeHolder <- CodeEmitter
+### CodeHolder & CodeEmitter

 AsmJit provides two classes that are used together for code generation: